 After seeing a health care provider and confirming a yeast infection, several treatment options are available.
 Over-the-counter treatments come in one to three day regimens, and most consist of an antifungal cream or suppository and an anti-itch substance.
 The cream or suppository is inserted into the vagina and the anti-itch medication is spread around the vulva to reduce itching and irritation.
 The anti-itch creams do not actually treat the infection, but help reduce discomfort.

 For more severe infection, health care providers can prescribe an antifungal medication, which is taken once by mouth.
 While there is not enough research to determine their effectiveness, some women swear by "natural" remedies for yeast infection treatment, which includes eating plain, live acidophilus culture yogurt or taking acidophilus capsules to help restore the balance of yeast and bacteria in the body.

 Certain circumstances can cause recurrent yeast infections, including pregnancy, HIV/AIDS, the use of oral contraceptives, or possibly passing the infection back and forth between partners.
 In the last case, both partners will need to be treated.
 Your health care provider can determine the underlying cause(s) of your yeast infection(s) that might affect your course of treatment.
-Students at Columbia can make an appointment with Primary Care Medical Services through Open Communicator or by calling X4-2284.
-For more information about vaginal infections, check out the related questions below.
+Students at Columbia can make an appointment with Medical Services (Morningside) or the Student Health Service (CUMC).

 Here's to some relief,